2009 Northern Mariana Islands general election: Senate

+The Northern Mariana Islands Senate is the upper house of the Northern Mariana Islands Commonwealth Legislature, consisting of nine senators representing three senatorial districts (Saipan & the Northern Islands, Tinian & Aguijan, and Rota), each a Multi-member district with three senators.
+Six seats in the Northern Mariana Islands Senate were up for 2009 election.
+Before the 2009 election, the Senate was controlled by the Covenant Party in a coalition with the Democrats and a lone independent.

-House
+House of Representative

-Mayoral elections
+All 20 seats in the Northern Mariana Islands House of Representatives were contested in the election.
+The house has seven districts and five of the seven are Multi-member district.
+Before the 2009 election, the Republican Party controlled the 20-member House of Representatives with a 12-seat majority.

+Mayors

 All four mayoral posts were up for election across the Commonwealth.

 There were nine candidates for mayor on the island of Saipan: Republican Donald Flores, who won the election, as well as Covenant candidate Marian Tudela, Democrat Angelo Villagomez, and Independent candidates Candy Taman, Joe Sanchez, Roman Benavente, Juan Demapan, Tony Camacho and Lino Tenorio.